Mesh44/OKE-LAB/OKE-LAB/3-start-ingestion/ingest.md

 TEST SUITE: None
 ```

-## Task 6: Check the helm chart has been installed successfully
+## Task 6: Check the Helm Chart has been installed successfully

 1. Now check the helm chart has been successfully installed.
 Copy and paste the following.